-- About 15 minutes is tender but some like a little stiffer asparagus so time it to taste.
+- About 10-15 minutes is tender, but some like a little stiffer asparagus, so time it to taste.

-- Make It with Sesame Seeds: Add some toasted sesame seeds instead of the Parmesan cheese.
-I love this variation.
+- Make It with Sesame Seeds or Bread Crumbs: Add some toasted sesame seeds or Panko bread crumbs with the Parmesan cheese.

 To adjust the recipe size:

 You may adjust the number of servings in this recipe card under servings.
 This does the math for the ingredients for you.
 BUT it does NOT adjust the text of the instructions.
 So you need to do that yourself.

 © 101 Cooking for Two, LLC.
 All content and photographs are copyright protected by us or our vendors.
 While we appreciate your sharing our recipes, please realize copying, pasting, or duplicating full recipes to any social media, website, or electronic/printed media is strictly prohibited and a violation of our copyrights.